delan/www.azabani.com/queue/index.md

   * WebGL port of [0x40 Hues][hues]
   * International group buy calculator
   * Curtin University course and unit handbook scraper
+  * Cipher suite list generator with sorting and prioritisation
   * Automatic avatar updater for services that are too stubborn to use Gravatar
   * Personal domain and host map